drsophiemurray/zalando/README.md

 Set up
 --------
 I will use Python and its many fabulous packages to attempt to solve this teaser.
 In particular I'll be working with an [Anaconda](https://www.continuum.io/why-anaconda) installation of Python 2.7 with Mac OSX 10.10.5.
 It has also been tested in Red Hat Enterprise Linux 6.7.
 All code is in `zalando_solution.py` unless otherwise stated below.
-You can run it yourself  if you have the right dependancies installed (see below):
+You can run it yourself  if you have the right dependencies installed (see below):

     import zalando_solution
     zalando_solution.main()